TzeMeng/exploratory/README.md

 # exploratory_CV-
-This repo will my Read & Review of various research papers
+This repo will be my Read & Review of various research papers